DigitalGrammarsAB/SALDOtoGF/data/README.md

-This is just some test data for playing around with
+This is just some test data for testing